Jack Stites: Biography

 Stites finished 14th in the US World round of 1985, giving him 2 championship points and 32nd place in the series.

 In 1994 Stites made a return to competition, this time in the second tier NATC Expert class.
 He won the opening two rounds in Florida and went on to finish runner-up in the series to defending champion Ron Schmelzle.

 In 2017 Stites was inducted into the North American Trials Council (NATC) hall of fame.

-Stites passed away after a battle with cancer at his home in Florida on 13 August 2018.
+Stites died after a battle with cancer at his home in Florida on 13 August 2018.